Frostn1/Silver-Project/README.md

 ### Exports
 As the languages progresses it will have more and more official implemented export file extensions, which may include : json, yaml, raw, base etc...<br>
 Inorder to use each export ( including future ones that are not implemented at this point of writing ), you would just need to use the `export` keyword and the file type you want to export to.<br>
-This will create an output file, which will hold the same name as the original file name, but with a different file extension.<br>
+This will create an output file, which will hold the same self as the original file self, but with a different file extension.<br>

 `Note : Currently the only supported file extension for exporting are few, but in  the future we plan on implementing a way for other to create their exports, for their own file extensions, either through a specific language api, or through the language itself.<br>